 Our Los Angeles product liability attorney at the Compass Law Group, PC explains that such conduct is an unacceptable industry practice, as bypassing the recalls system becomes a major consumer safety issue.

-Nonetheless, thousands of manufacturers in Los Angeles, California and all across the U.S. get away with this practices each year, putting their millions of consumers across the country at risk of injury or death.
+Nonetheless, thousands of manufacturers in Los Angeles, California and all across the U.S. get away with these practices each year, putting their millions of consumers across the country at risk of injury or death.

 The practice of a silent recall, in which a manufacturer refrains from notifying the U.S. Consumer Product Safety Commission (CPSC) about a potential defect, makes it impossible for millions of unsuspecting consumers of defective products to find out about the defect and stop using the product or use it differently to prevent injuries or harm.